linklot/freestaff/README.md

 What is it?
 -----------------

-FreeStaff is an web-based job-seeking application which allows candidates to sign on, fill in profiles, and upload CV.
+FreeStaff is a web-based job-seeking application which allows candidates to sign on, fill in profiles, and upload CV.
 Employers then search candidates they want and send invitations to those guys.

 Technologies / frameworks using:
 -------------------------------------